-Our partners have been integral in the work of Embolden, we work alongside amazing individuals and organisations, we thank them for their commitment to violence against women and children and look forward to our ongoing work together.

-To our members and Board thank you for your tireless work and support of Embolden and its work.
-To the staff of Embolden Jennifer Kingwell and Isabelle Pointon thank you for your amazing efforts and work and unwavering commitment to the values of Embolden you are all amazing.
+Together, we have much to do.
+Our partners are integral to the work of Embolden.
+We work alongside fantastic individuals and organisations, and we thank them for their commitment to ending violence against women and children and look forward to our ongoing work together.
+To our members and Board, thank you for your amazing work and support of Embolden.
+To the 2022-23 staff of Embolden - Jennifer Kingwell, Rhiannon Burner and Isabelle Pointon - thank you for great work and unwavering commitment to the values of Embolden.